nesl/LLM_time_series/report.md

 |                                                    (a) DeepSeek-R1                                                     |                                                       (b) GPT-4o                                                       |                                                       (c) GPT-o1                                                       |

 When the IMU data is converted into time-series plots, GPT-4o yields an accuracy of 30.0%, slightly improved from raw text input.
 The benefit is more significantly on GPT-o1 with the accuracy jumping from 34.5% to 46.7%.
 This may indicate that data visualization makes LLMs extract and analyze time-series data characters more easily.
-However, such benefit is not salient enough, and the models still struggles with recognizing patterns independently.
+However, such benefit is not salient enough.
 Similar to text only input, both models are prone to "Walking".

 **Figure 10: Confusion matrices of IMU time series plots input:**
 |                                                                                       |                                                                                       |